 The scoring algorithm our good friend Trevor Galon came up with would rival that of university mathematician.
 Trevor plans the entire Coveted Cup and our hats go off to him for one of the best weekends of the year.
 Continue Reading

 Anytime you cross someone in a bad way they will remember.
 Your reputation is your business.
 We have the ability to communicate online with thousands of people instantly, it is what those people say about you that becomes your reputation.

 Humans remember the bad things much longer than the good, if you have broken someone’s trust in the past I’d suggest working on making it better soon because it’s going to take a while.
 Think of the last person who broke your trust, have you worked with them since?
 How do you feel about him/her?

 Cause marketing is utilizing a non-profit organization as a means of putting a for-profit brand or product in front of someone in return for fundraising and awareness.
 Anytime you partner with a charity for anything it is a win-win situation.
 The charity gains funding and exposure to a group of people it may not have been able to touch and the company gets to show people that they actually do care by helping out a charity.

 Cause marketing is growing in part because some large players are getting involved such as Pepsi with it’s refresh project.
 Other companies have the charity aspect as a part of their day to day business like Toms Shoes, their fascinating business strategy is worth a read.

 The example I love to tell people about is a local company.
 Coda Clothing & Shoes (@CodaClothing) throughout the year does not promote the store or sales via any mass media type other than the large billboard on the side of their building shown here:

-Instead of telling everyone in Regina to come to Coda, they host Charity fashion shows where a large amount of money is donated to a specific charity and Coda gets to show off their Continue Reading
+Instead of telling everyone in Regina to come to Coda, they host Charity fashion shows where a large amount of money is donated to a specific charity and Coda gets to show off their new line of clothing.
+Continue Reading